FOREX-Dollar index hits 2-month high after U.S. job data

 While the U.S. jobless rate still 3 percentage points above its pre-recession levels, recent uptick in U.S. jobs and consumption data contrasted with deteriorating economic picture in Japan and Europe.

-In Europe, data on Friday showed car sales slumped to 1993 lows, underscoring the impact of the debt crisis on consumption.
+In Europe, data on Friday showed auto sales slumped to 1993 lows, underscoring the impact of the debt crisis on consumption.

 The euro fetched $1.2829, flat from late U.S. levels, after having fallen to as low as $1.2816 in thin early Monday trade.

 If the euro on Monday closes below its 200-day moving average, at $1.28297, that would be the first time since September, and before the U.S. Federal Reserve started QE3.
-Closing at that level might signal a departure from its $1.28-$1.32 trading range since then.
+Such a closing might signal a departure from its $1.28-$1.32 trading range since then.

+On Monday, Greece’s three-party government will submit the package of measures to parliament, which is likely to pass it by a slim majority on Wednesday.

+On Nov.
+11, there will be another crucial vote, on the 2013 budget that Athens must approve to receive aid it needs from the IMF and European Union to avoid bankruptcy.

-More immediate attention is on the U.S. presidential and congressional elections as the American economy, despite its recent firmness, faces a real threat of a renewed recession next year depending on how Washington deals with the fiscal cliff -- about $600 billion in government spending cuts and higher taxes that will be enacted next year if the congress can’t agree new arrangements.
+But more immediate attention is on the U.S. presidential and congressional elections as the American economy, despite its recent firmness, faces a real threat of a renewed recession next year depending on how Washington deals with the fiscal cliff -- about $600 billion in government spending cuts and higher taxes due next year.

 “Investors hate uncertainty, so there will be a sigh of relief when the election is over.
 Provided there is a clear election result and no change in the divided Congress, then traders and investors will see it as ‘business as usual’,” said Craig James, chief economist at CommSec.